 SCOTTISH COURTS & TRIBUNALS CONFIRM FACTS REGARDING TRIAL TRANSCRIPTS

-The following attachments are a copy of my recent correspondence and resulting reply.
+The following attachments are a copy of my 25 June, 2024 correspondence and resulting reply.

 As became evident during past 6 months, despite assertions otherwise, the Luke Mitchell case trial transcripts have always been available to everyone.